Cosmology with the EFTofLSS and BOSS: dark energy constraints and a note on priors: Data and Methods

 The main dataset we analyse is the Baryon Oscillation Spectroscopic Survey (BOSS) Data Release 12 (DR12) measurement of the power spectrum multipoles~\cite{SDSS:2011jap,2015ApJS..219...12A,Gil-Marin:2015sqa,Beutler_2016}.
 This is based on the CMASS and LOWZ samples, containing in excess of a million galaxies, observed in the Northern and Southern galactic caps (NGC and SGC).
 These are separated into two redshift bins (0.2 < z < 0.5 and 0.5 < z < 0.75) with effective redshifts $z_1=0.38$ and $z_3=0.61$.
 This results in four distinct sets of measurements with differing selection criteria, number density and volume.

 We use here the measurements of the windowless power spectrum multipoles, as provided by Ref.~\cite{Philcox:2021main}\footnote{The measured spectra and the code to generate them can be found at \url{github.com/oliverphilcox/BOSS-Without-Windows}, while a likelihood using them can be found at \url{github.com/oliverphilcox/full_shape_likelihoods}.} and based on the estimator of Ref.~\cite{Philcox:2020vbm} (see also Ref.~\cite{Philcox:2021ukg} for a similar treatment for the bispectrum).
 This allows our theoretical predictions to be directly compared to data, without the need for a convolution with the window function.
+Additionally, these measurements do not suffer from the normalisation issue discussed in Refs.~\cite{deMattia:2019vdg,deMattia:2020fkb,Beutler:2021eqq}, since, as described in Ref.~\cite{Philcox:2021main}, this estimator does not require the 2-point function of the mask to be computed explicitly, which is where the issue would arise.

 Additionally, we include the post-reconstructed BAO measurements from the same BOSS data release as provided in Ref.~\cite{Philcox:2021main}, giving 4 different measurements of the parameters $\alpha_\parallel$, $\alpha_\perp$ at $z=0.38$ and $z=0.61$.
-We also include low redshift measurements of the volume distance from 6DF at $z=0.106$~\cite{Beutler:2011hx} and from the SDSS DR7 MGS at $z=0.15$~\cite{Ross:2014qpa}, as well as high redshift measurements of the Hubble and angular diameter distance from Lyman-$\alpha$ forest auto-correlation and cross-correlation with quasars from eBOSS DR14 measurements at $z=2.334$~\cite{duMasdesBourboux:2020pck}.
+We also use additional pre-reconstruction measurements of the BAO scale, including low redshift measurements of the volume distance from 6DF at $z=0.106$~\cite{Beutler:2011hx} and from the SDSS DR7 MGS at $z=0.15$~\cite{Ross:2014qpa}, as well as high redshift measurements of the Hubble and angular diameter distance from Lyman-$\alpha$ forest auto-correlation and cross-correlation with quasars from eBOSS DR14 measurements at $z=2.334$~\cite{duMasdesBourboux:2020pck}.

 The covariance matrix for the full shape measurements is also provided by Ref.~\cite{Philcox:2021main} and includes the cross-covariance between the BAO measurements and the multipoles of the power spectrum.
 It was produced using the publicly available suite of 2048 ‘MultiDark-Patchy’ mock catalogs~\cite{Kitaura:2015uqa,Rodriguez-Torres:2015vqa}.